Horizontal-org/Tella-website/docs/Connections/tella-web.md

 * **Get people on the ground ready to start submitting reports**: Users install Tella on their Android or iPhone device.
 They then connect to the Tella Web project and start collecting information.

 :::danger
-Even though data is transferred to the server securely (SSL), anyone with access to the Tella Web account can view them.
+Even though data is transferred to the server securely (SSL), anyone with access to the Tella Web account can view the files.
 If you need encrypted file transfers, explore [Nearby Sharing](/nearby-sharing).
 :::

 ## When to Use Tella Web {#when-to-use-tella-web}